a3lachi/Rizm/README.md

 <br>

-## This being said, Rizm is an algorithm factory, it dosen't serve foods, it serves **chefs** who will "precisely" cook the **food** you want
+**This being said, Rizm is an algorithm factory, it dosen't serve food, it serves **chefs** who will "precisely" cook the **food** you want**

 Rizm, at this stage, is not yet designed (precisely, I still don't know what happens after generating the AST tree, I served 2 dishes so far, a lexer and a parser), but its goal is to offer as much **precision** as possible, **with**, powerful abstraction layers.
+This I think will make of it a lifetime project that, will integrate all precision models I can construct in the remaining time I have alive.